Stryzhh/account-game-resolution-switcher/README.md

 ## What's New
 Version 1.0 is released (Sept 2022)!
 Please report any and all bugs, as well as steps to recreate them into the Issues section.

-** **Featuring
+**Featuring
  * Cleaner and overall better UI, with implementation of basic animations.
  * Automatically grabs steam app info using steam web API.

-Again... for info on how this app works, cisit the [Wiki](https://github.com/Stryzhh/account-game-resolution-switcher/wiki)
+Again... for info on how this app works, visit the [Wiki](https://github.com/Stryzhh/account-game-resolution-switcher/wiki).

 ## Overview
 Change steam-account, resolution and/or load up a game faster than ever before by saving profiles and accessing them via desktop, start menu or pinned tiles.